EAST SIDE COALITION · 4 BLOCKS · 1,847 RESIDENTS HEARD

 Build the issue survey

-Custom survey with the questions that matter to your campaign.
-Translates into the languages your community speaks.
-Organizers see the prompt in the resident's preferred language.
+Build a custom survey with the questions that matter to your campaign — it translates into the languages your community speaks, and organizers see the prompt in the resident's preferred language.

 /03